ddsakura/trimVideo/README.md

 - **Video Selection**: Select videos from your device using the native Android file picker
 - **Automatic Trimming**: Automatically trim selected videos to 30 seconds
-- **Video Playback**: Play trimmed videos with ExoPlayer integration
+- **Video Playback**: Play trimmed videos with Jetpack Media3 integration
 - **Modern UI**: Built with Material 3 and Jetpack Compose for a beautiful, responsive interface
 - **Permission Handling**: Runtime permission handling for accessing media files on all Android versions